-In AY 2016-2017, 100% of candidates met target and scored "Sufficient."
+In AY 2016-2017 and AY 2017-2018, 100% of candidates met target and scored "Sufficient."
 Although 100% of candidates met target, program faculty examined the evidence to determine student learning in each area, and emphasis on Diversity and Culturally Responsive Practices was strengthened in coursework to provide learner support.
 These proficiencies require that candidates: (1) identify and develop culturally responsive strategies for improving learning and candidate effectiveness across the learning community; (2) apply creative instructional and management strategies to meet the needs of a diverse population; (3) assess student learning to adapt and facilitate learning for all students; (4) communicate and collaborate effectively with learning communities in ways that demonstrate sensitivity to cultural differences; (5) establish and maintain positive inclusive educational environments that adapt instruction or services for all students including linguistically or culturally diverse students and students with exceptionalities; and (6) model professional and ethical behaviors consistent with the ideas of fairness and equity and the belief that all students can learn.
 As a program-wide initiative, these proficiencies are introduced/supported across the curriculum but are primarily discussed in EDSP 5000 Educational Psychology & SPED Applied to Teaching and EDSP 5030 Classroom & Behavior Management of All Students.
-This proved to be effective, as 100% of candidates met target in AY 2017-2018.
+This proved to be effective, as 100% of candidates met target in AY 2018-2019.
 Because the assessment and rubric are tied to national standards, candidates' artifacts demonstrated student learning via mastery of those standards.

-Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence to review student learning and based on the analysis of the results from 2017-2018, faculty will introduce additional resources relating to Diversity to support student learning in 2018-2019.
+Although 100% of candidates met target in AY 2017-2018 and AY 2018-2019, program faculty have reviewed the evidence to identify student learning and cultural awareness/sensitivity/inclusion, and based on the analysis of the results, faculty will introduce additional resources relating to Diversity to support student learning in 2019-2020.
 This effort to engage in program improvement will strengthen candidates' knowledge, skills, and dispositions relating to growing as culturally responsive professionals.